-A little butter adds richness and keeps leaner-than-usual beef moist without adding much total fat.
-WARNING: This recipe is smoky!
-Keep exhaust fan on high, or cook in a skillet on a hot outdoor grill.
+This fantastic stip steak is the perfect dinner for date night or any special occasion that desserves something extra delicious on the table.
+A little butter adds richness and keeps the leaner-than-usual beef moist without adding much in the way of total fat.
+However, a word of caution: this recipe is smoky!
+Keep your exhaust fan on high or cook in a skillet on a hot outdoor grill.

 6 servings (serving size: 3 ounces beef and 3/4 teaspoon butter mixture)